JacoMig/homeday-github-app/README.md

 ### Tests

-This app has been tested with cypress
+This app has been tested with cypress and jest

 ### Available Scripts